dmartinol/wildfly-app-on-openshift/README.md

 * The `my-wildfly-build` ConfigMap downloads the WildFly release `26.1.2.Final` from the relase registry, builds the application source code fetched from GitHub and finally generates the `my-wildfly-app:1.0` ImageStream
-* A `my-wildfly-app` Deployment runs the image and injects a tunrime environment variable `HELLO_NAME` from the `my-wildfly-app-config` ConfigMap
+* A `my-wildfly-app` Deployment runs the image and injects a runtime environment variable `HELLO_NAME` from the `my-wildfly-app-config` ConfigMap

 ```mermaid